Ultimate Guide to CCTV Camera Types

 Factors to Consider When Choosing a Camera

 Deciding on the perfect CCTV camera goes beyond just picking a type.
 Several factors can significantly influence performance, longevity, and user satisfaction.
-Below are some critical considerations:
+Below are some critical considerations:- Resolution

 - The camera’s resolution determines the clarity of the footage.
 Modern systems often opt for 1080p or higher.
 Higher resolution provides more detail but also requires more storage and bandwidth.